xiyanxiyan10/devTools/k8s/README.md

  - install tools used for install k8s
  - uninstall tools used for uninstall k8s
  - job demo for job and cronjob

-# Todo
-- influxdb docker to k8s
+ - hpa-custom custom hpa support